Empirical Prompt Engineering for Construct Identification with Large Language Models: Introduction

-In the technical literature, prompt engineering is approached as an empirical method, often involving structured comparisons across prompt variations and evaluation against performance metrics.
-When treated this way, there is substantial evidence that prompt engineering can improve the quality of LLM output (\cite{kojima2022}; \cite{weber2023}; \cite{zhou2022}).
-However, the prompt engineering literature remains limited for psychological and behavioral researchers in at least a few key areas.
+Unfortunately, the prompt engineering literature remains limited for psychological and behavioral researchers.
 First, the majority of the prompt engineering literature focuses on text generation (e.g., asking a model to answer an open-ended question) rather than text classification (where the model should select between a limited number of options in its response), leaving prompt engineering methods for text classification underdeveloped (\cite{white_prompt_2023}).
-This is particularly problematic given research has demonstrated that LLM performance on close-ended questions, like classification tasks, is “remarkably unremarkable” compared to its text generation capabilities (\cite{reynolds_prompt_2021}, p.
-5).
-Second, many commonly recommended prompt engineering approaches, like chain-of-thought prompting (\cite{wei2022}) are not straightforward to apply to text classification scenarios as they encourage long and variable responses from a model and have less evidence of efficacy within the classification context (\cite{lampinen2022}).
-Finally, there is very little research testing the efficacy of prompt engineering techniques in psychological and behavioral sciences.
-Thus, it is often unclear how prompt engineering approaches will perform on complex, field-specific tasks (\cite{stavropoulos2024shadows}) where understandings of terms may differ from the largely non-academic documents on which the LLMs were trained (\cite{ziems2024}).
+Second, many commonly recommended prompt engineering approaches, like chain-of-thought prompting (\cite{wei_chain--thought_2022}), have less evidence of efficacy within the classification context (\cite{lampinen_can_2022}).
+Third, there is very little research testing the efficacy of prompt engineering techniques in psychological and behavioral sciences.
+Thus, it is often unclear how prompt engineering approaches will perform for the identification of complex, field-specific constructs (\cite{stavropoulos_shadows_2024}) where expert understandings of terms may differ from the largely non-academic documents on which the LLMs were trained (\cite{ziems_can_2024}).